+'''

 (funcall my-ship ':set-x-position 3.0)

+'''

 It should be stressed that no new features are added to Lisp for message sending; we simply define a convention on the way objects take arguments.
-The convention says that an object accepts messages by always interpreting its first argument as a message name.
-The object must DSK:LMMAN;FLAVOR 55 consider this message name, find the function which is the method for that message name, and invoke that function.
+The convention says that an object accepts messages by always interpreting its first argument as an operation name.
+The object must consider this operation name, find the function which is the method for that operation, and invoke that function.

 This raises the question of how message receiving works.
 The object must somehow find the right method for the message it is sent.
-Furthermore, the object now has to be callable as a function; objects can't just be defistructs any more, since those aren't functions.
-But the structure defined by defistruct was doing something useful: it was holding the instance variables (the internal state) of the object.
+Furthermore, the object now has to be callable as a function; objects can't just be defstructs any more, since those aren't functions.
+But the structure defined by defstruct was doing something useful: it was holding the instance variables (the internal state) of the object.
 We need a function with internal state; that is, we need a coroutine.

-Of the Lisp Machine Lisp features presented so far, the most appropriate is the closure (see chapter 10 of the Lisp Machine Manual).
+Of the Zetalisp features presented so far, the most appropriate is the closure (see chapter 11, page 180).
 A message-receiving object could be implemented as a closure over a set of instance variables.
 The function inside the closure would have a big selectq form to dispatch on its first argument.
-(Actually, rather than using closures and a selectq, the Lisp Machine provides entities and defselect; see page 30.)
+(Actually, rather than using closures and a selectq, you would probably use entities and defselect; see section 11.4, page 185.)